Derrick Henry Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Matchup vs. Indianapolis

-- Henry's 97.6 rushing yards per game over his last 10 matchups against the Colts are 3.9 fewer yards than his over/under in Sunday's game.
+- Against the Colts, Henry's 97.6 rushing yards per game over his last 10 matchups are 9.9 fewer than his over/under in Sunday's game.

-- Henry has had a rushing touchdown in four games against the Colts, and had multiple TDs in one of those games.
+- In four of 10 games versus the Colts Henry has run for a touchdown, and had multiple TDs in one of those four games.

-- In terms of defending against the run, the Colts are 14th in the NFL, allowing 111.0 yards per game.
+- Henry will go up against a Colts squad that allows 111.0 rushing yards per game and is the NFL's 14th-ranked rush defense.

-- Henry and the Titans will face off against the NFL's best defense in terms of rushing touchdowns conceded (two).
+- Henry and the Titans will face off against the NFL's best defense in terms of rushing touchdowns allowed (two).

 Recent Performances